 The American alpine club have produced a 1: 50,000 map for Alaska.
-This is clear and easy to read and contains basic information on the Kichatnas.
+This is clear and easy to read .

 Many of the peaks are not defined, especially on long chains of peaks.

 Insurance

 Take some!
 But in reality you will get rescued either by TAT or by the Rangers which are free.
 It's the medical bills that will be bonkers.
 We have used BMC for Expeditions.